Tuina Chinese Massage

 Both Traditional Chinese Medicine and Osteopathy promote a healthy lifestyle (termed Yang Shen or "Nourishing Life" in Chinese Medicine) to help combat many of the common chronic illnesses that plague society both in past and present years.
 As Dr Dean Ornish states in his book "UnDoIt" -

-- increasing fruit, vegetables and whole foods and minimising processed foods;
+- Eat well - increasing fruit, vegetables and whole foods and minimising processed foods;

 - Move more - even moderate exercise of 30 minutes a day will help offset some of the effects of inflammation - do what you love doing (since you will be inclined to maintaining it) from a simple daily walk, cycling, gym work to dancing or martial arts;